| |

 finished me completely.

--Yes, already the week before, in Belfast, I wasn't very well.
+-Had you already had physical problems before this event ? -Yes, already the week before, in Belfast, I wasn't very well.
 I

 have always had some problems with my adductor muscles, but the